 The mileage came out to 2.1 to 2.4 miles and is mostly easy, with some very minor rock scrambling.

-My December 2011 Photo of the Month is Orange Ghosts, an image made at the Temple Rock formation in Joshua Tree National Park.
+My December 2014 Photo of the Month is Heartbreak and Hope, a photograph taken in Joshua Tree National Park at the Heartbreak Rock formation.
 Continue reading